 An impressive city at the Danube river

-Left in the picture is the west facade of the cathedral St. Peter (July 2007).
+This is the striking west fašade of St Peter's Cathedral (July 2007).
 Constant renewal works are necessary because of the slight weathering of the green sandstone, but also because of the environmental pollution.
 For this purpose, the Free State of Bavaria maintains its own cathedral building hut in the Cathedral Garden.
 The last major renovation was completed in time for the Pope's visit in 2006.